JordanMartinez/purescript-jordans-reference/21-Hello-World/07-Application-Structure/src/02-Free/02-Why-Use-the-Free-Monad/03-From-Either-to-Variant.md

 ## Adding More Conditions

 The previous file's solution works.
-However, when we are writing prototype code, we often need to refactor things.
+However, when we are writing code, we often need to refactor things.
 If we are using nested `Either` types everywhere, there are three ways we could change our code:
 1. Change the order of the types position: `Either first second` <=> `Either second first`
 2. Add/Remove another type: `Either first (Either second third)` <=> `Either first second`
 3. Change one type to another: `Either Int Int` <=> `Either Int String`